Trusted-AI/AIX360/README.md

 If you face any issues, please try upgrading pip and setuptools and uninstall any previous versions of aix360 before attempting the above step again.

-With the new setup.py, `pip install .` installs [dependencies of TED algorithm](https://github.com/Trusted-AI/AIX360/blob/462c4d575bfc71c5cbfd32ceacdb3df96a8dc2d1/setup.py#L32) only.
-To install dependencies of multiple algorithms, use `pip install .[algo1, algo2]`.
+With the new setup.py, `pip install .` installs [default dependencies](https://github.com/Trusted-AI/AIX360/blob/462c4d575bfc71c5cbfd32ceacdb3df96a8dc2d1/setup.py#L9) only.
+To install dependencies of required algorithms, use `pip install .[algo1, algo2]`.
 An example is `pip install .[dipvae,cofrnet,tsice]`.

 ```bash
 (aix360)$ pip install --upgrade pip setuptools